TRUE CHRISTIAN DISCIPLESHIP (Part 1)

-While it is good and helpful for a believer to belong to a church, a local assembly or a fellowship of believers, yet commitment to a church is not to be mistaken for commitment to Christ.
+While it is good and helpful for a believer to belong to a church, a local assembly, or a fellowship of believers, commitment to a church is not mistaken for commitment to Christ.

-It is possible to be carrying a church membership card and be actively involved in church activities and yet not know Christ personally and intimately, or be following Christ daily or closely (John 3:9-12).
+It is possible to carry a church membership card and be actively involved in church activities yet not know Christ personally and intimately or follow Christ daily or closely (John 3:9-12).

-Many ordained ministers of God today are entirely preoccupied with ministering to the people and carrying out religious rites, functions or services, but unfortunately they are not preoccupied with ministering to the Lord Jesus and becoming increasingly like Him (Acts 13:1-3).
+Many ordained ministers of God today are entirely preoccupied with ministering to the people and carrying out religious rites, functions, or services.
+Still, unfortunately, they are not preoccupied with ministering to the Lord Jesus and becoming increasingly like Him (Acts 13:1-3).

 Fourth, Discipleship is not Doing Ministry or Christian Service: